tinygo-org/tinygo-site/content/docs/guides/tips-n-tricks.md

 ## Ensure Concurrency

-TinyGo code runs on a single core, in a single thread (think `GOMAXPROCS=1`).
-Since scheduling in TinyGo is [cooperative](https://en.wikipedia.org/wiki/Cooperative_multitasking), a goroutine that never does IO or other blocking calls (f.ex. `time.Sleep()`) will lock the single available thread only for itself and never allow other goroutines to execute.
+In many cases (especially on microcontrollers), TinyGo is running on a single core with only [cooperative scheduling](https://en.wikipedia.org/wiki/Cooperative_multitasking).
+This means that a goroutine that never does IO or other blocking calls (f.ex. `time.Sleep()`) will lock the single available thread only for itself and never allow other goroutines to execute.
 In such cases, you can use `runtime.Gosched()` as a workaround.

 ```
 package main